holyjak/Testofill-chrome-extension/README.md

 Todo
 ----------------

-- NOW: move to Sizzle, event page inst.of background
+- NOW: event page inst.of background
 - support multiple sets of values for the same form & selection from them
 - find by label?
 - (better) support for radio/check boxes
 - generated values (using predefined generators such as randomNumber, ability to add new generators, or a custom function)
 - add option for turning autocomplete on/off
 - ? make allFrames configurable
-- rename run.js to testofill[-run].js to show nicely in Console logs
 - syntax highlight for the rules textarea using json; real-time validation?

 Questions etc.